Melbourne: Sport

 Statue at the MCG of Australian rules football founder Tom Wills umpiring an 1858 football match.
 The first games of Australian rules were played in adjacent parklands.

 Melbourne hosts the Australian Open, the first of four annual Grand Slam tennis tournaments.

-Melbourne has long been regarded as Australia's sporting capital due to the role it has played in the development of Australian sport, the range and quality of its sporting events and venues, and its high rates of spectatorship and participation.
-It is also sometimes dubbed the sporting capital of the world.
-The city is also home to 27 professional sports teams competing at the national level, the most of any Australian city.
+Melbourne has long been regarded as Australia's sporting capital—and is sometimes dubbed the sporting capital of the world—due to its role in the development of Australian sport, the range and quality of its events and venues, and its high rates of spectatorship and participation.
+The city is home to 27 professional sports teams competing at the national level, more than in any other Australian city.
 Melbourne's sporting reputation was recognised in 2016 when, after being ranked as the world's top sports city three times biennially, the Ultimate Sports City Awards in Switzerland named it 'Sports City of the Decade'.

 The city has hosted a number of major international sporting events, most notably the 1956 Summer Olympics, the first Olympic Games held outside Europe and the United States.
 Melbourne also hosted the 2006 Commonwealth Games, and is home to several major annual international events, including the Australian Open, the first of the four Grand Slam tennis tournaments.
 First held in 1861 and declared a public holiday for all Melburnians in 1873, the Melbourne Cup is the world's richest handicap horse race, and is known as "the race that stops a nation".
 The Formula One Australian Grand Prix has been held at the Albert Park Circuit since 1996.